 In the low-pressure stages of a gas-turbine compressor, the Reynolds number is relatively low, and the flow may be transitional over a large portion of the blades [1].
-This transitional behaviour can have a significant influence on the aerodynamic performance of the compressor.
+This transitional behavior can significantly influence the compressor's aerodynamic performance.

-Due to the reduced number of blades in modern aero-engine compressors the suction surface boundary layers are more prone to separation.
+Due to the reduced number of blades in modern aero-engine compressors, the suction surface boundary layers are more prone to separation.
 The separated shear layer becomes turbulent soon after separation and quickly reattaches.
 The separation bubble alters the effective blade loading distribution, thus degrading the blade's performance.
-At higher free-stream turbulence intensities (Ti's), earlier transition results in shorter separation bubbles [2].
+At higher free-stream turbulence (FST) intensities (Ti's), earlier transition results in shorter separation bubbles [2].
 However, the increased turbulent wetted area causes profile losses.
-Moreover, the transitional processes on the suction surface have been found to influence the deleterious corner separations that occur close to the endwalls [3], potentially leading to increased endwall losses.
-Additionally, wakes from upstream stages can also cause significant variations in the transition mechanisms and transition location in compressors.
-Adamczyk et al. [4] show that capturing these variations is vital to properly predicting the performance of a compressor stage.
+Moreover, the transitional processes on the suction surface have been found to influence the deleterious corner separations that occur close to the end walls [3], potentially leading to increased endwall losses.
+Wakes from upstream stages can also cause significant variations in the transition mechanisms and transition location in compressors.
+Adamczyk et al. [4] show that capturing these variations is vital for properly predicting the performance of a compressor stage.

-In order for Computational Fluid Dynamics (CFD) to be effectively utilised to develop new compressor designs, it is important that the CFD tools can reliably predict the effects of freestream turbulence and migrating wakes on transition, and therefore compressor performance.
-This is especially challenging, since the flow physics occurring in a compressor is complicated by the leading-edge and suction-side curvature, strong pressure gradients, and the complex nature of the turbulent flow through the passages.
+In order for computational fluid dynamics (CFD) to be effectively utilized to develop new compressor designs, it is important that the CFD tools can reliably predict the effects of free-stream turbulence and migrating wakes on transition, and therefore compressor performance.
+This is especially challenging, since the flow physics occurring in a compressor is complicated by leading-edge and suction-side curvature, strong pressure gradients, and the complex nature of the turbulent flow through the passages.
 Laminar-to-turbulent transition can be triggered by impinging wakes, unstable Tollmien-Schlichting waves, background turbulence, or a combination of these [5].
-When used with a transition model (e.g. [6]), Reynolds-Averaged Navier-Stokes (RANS) models are able to capture some of the first-order effects of transition.
-However, it is well known that they struggle to capture the more detailed physics, especially when there is not a spectral gap between the modelled and resolved unsteadiness.
+When used with a transition model (e.g., see Ref.
+[6]), Reynolds-averaged Navier-Stokes models are able to capture some of the first-order effects of transition.
+However, it is well known that they struggle to capture the more detailed physics, especially when there is no spectral gap between the modeled and resolved unsteadiness.